languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -To integrate LanguageTool into OpenOffice.org:
   In OpenOffice.org, call Tools -> Package Manager -> Add... and add the LanguageTool ZIP file.
-Open a new document (File -> New -> Text document) and you'll have an new menu item "LanguageTool" which checks your text.
+Open a new document (File -> New -> Text document) and you'll have a new menu item "LanguageTool" which checks your text.

  -To use the simple demo GUI: